zscaler/zscaler-terraformer/README.md

       --zpaCloud string                     ZPA Cloud (BETA or PRODUCTION) --zpaCustomerID string                ZPA Customer ID

-Use "zscaler-terraforming [command] --help" for more information about a command.
+Use "zscaler-terraformer [command] --help" for more information about a command.
 ```

 ## Authentication